saberioon/WORLDSOILS/README.md

-To download database and Source code you can use :
+To download database and Source code/datasets you can use :

 ```
 git clone https://github.com/saberioon/WORLDSOILS.git
 ```

 > This is a private repository, therefore you need to enter your GitHub's password

+datasets are available in : data folder

 __*merging_data.py*__: